belindamo/quartz/content/🏡 earth/Science/bit flip.md

 Nearest neighbor paper is a paper that is adjacent to your idea.

 What assumption or limitation did this paper have, that you're erasing?

+### Expanding to more papers from nearest neighbor paper

+- backward influence - citations in the paper
+	- if it's mentioned lots of time
+- forward influence - papers that cite the paper

 ### Literature-level bit flip
 Recipe